Hi! I’m Lindley.

 I believe that…

-there are no rules when it comes to boudoir photography.
-ANY person of ANY gender in ANY body deserves to feel beautiful, sensual and sexy without shame or fear.
+there are no rules when it comes to photography.
+ANY person of ANY identity in ANY body deserves to feel beautiful, sensual and sexy without shame or fear.

 anyone with a body is inherently beautiful, and that capturing that beauty in my work is a sacred trust.

 you, too, are worthy of being photographed in exactly the skin you’re in today.

 each curve and roll and angle of your body is beautiful and worthy of being celebrated.

 people in large and very large bodies have aspects of their bodies that are not only beautiful, but uniquely so.

 anyone from a marginalized or oppressed community deserves a safe, nonjudgmental place to be vulnerable and explore what beauty means to them.